 EABASSOC Foamed Concrete is also very useful for void filling and abandonment.
 As it is very fluid it will pour into even the most inaccessible places.
 It can be used for planned work, but also in emergencies to provide stability and support very quickly.

-EABASSOC Foamed Concrete has been used to fill old sewers, mines, basements, storage tanks, subways, sink holes and voids under roadways caused by heavy rain.
+EABASSOC Foamed Concrete has been used to fill old sewers, mines, basements, storage tanks, tunnels, subways, sink holes and voids under roadways caused by heavy rain.
 It can be applied even through small openings making the work much easier and cheaper than other methods.
 If necessary, it can also be pumped into position over considerable distance.

 When used in void filling, foamed concrete can be classed as Flowable Fill, Controlled Low Strength Material (CLSM) or Low Density Controlled Low Strength Material (LD-CLSM).